Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

+The randomness expansion problem is closely related to the problem of quantum key distribution (QKD), where two parties at a distance wish to establish a common (random) secret using a public quantum channel.
+Key distribution is a fundamental cryptographic primitive, and also one of the oldest problems in quantum information~\cite{BB84,ekert91,Mayers01,LC99,Biham:2006,SP00a}.

-To put this in a larger context, the thread of untrusted-device randomness expansion is part of the broader area of untrusted-device, or ``device-independent,'' quantum cryptography.
-This area was pioneered by Mayers and Yao~\cite{MY98a}.
-It was also developed in parallel by other researchers, such as Barrett, Hardy and Kent~\cite{BHK05}, from the perspective of non-locality with inspirations from Ekert~\cite{ekert91}.
-It has now become an important and intensively studied paradigm for understanding the power and limitations of quantum cryptography when the underlying quantum devices are imperfect or even malicious.
-This area includes two tasks related to randomness expansion.
-The first is {\em randomness amplification}~\cite{cr:2012}, where one wants to obtain near-perfect randomness from a \textit{weak} random source using untrusted quantum devices (and without any additional randomness).
-Whereas the current paper focuses on randomness expansion, a companion paper by Chung, Shi (one of us), and Wu studies the amplification problem \cite{CSW14}.
-The second related task is {\em untrusted-device quantum key distribution} (e.g.~\cite{Vazirani:fully}), where two parties attempt to establish a secure secret key using untrusted devices and openly accessible classical communication.
+Also, untrusted-device randomness expansion is part of the broader area of untrusted-device, or ``device-independent,'' quantum cryptography.
+This area of quantum cryptography was pioneered by \cite{MY98a}.
+It was also developed in parallel by other researchers, such as \cite{BHK05}, from the perspective of non-locality with inspirations from \cite{ekert91}.
+It has now become an important and intensively studied paradigm for understanding the power and limitations of quantum cryptography. \commentout{ when the underlying quantum devices are imperfect or even malicious.}

+An important related problem in untrusted-device cryptography is {\em randomness amplification} \cite{cr:2012}, where one wants to obtain near-perfect randomness from a \textit{weak} random source using untrusted quantum devices (and without any additional randomness).
+The paper \cite{CSW14}, which is a companion paper to the present one (with a common author) studies the amplification problem.